ns-dell/pravega/cli/admin/README.md

-        container continuous-recover <number-of-runs> <seconds-between-runs>: Executes a local, non-invasive recovery for all SegmentContainers in the cluster during the specified duration. container flush-to-storage <container-id> <segmentstore-endpoint>: Persist the given Segment Container into Storage. container recover <container-id>: Executes a local, non-invasive recovery for a SegmentContainer. controller describe-readergroup <scope-name> <readergroup-id>: Get the details of a given ReaderGroup in a Scope. controller delete-readergroup <scope-name> <readergroup>: Delete ReaderGroup in a given Scope. controller describe-scope <scope-name>: Get the details of a given Scope. controller describe-stream <scope-name> <stream-name>: Get the details of a given Stream. controller list-readergroups <scope-name>: Lists all the existing ReaderGroups in a given Scope.
+        container continuous-recover <number-of-runs> <seconds-between-runs>: Executes a local, non-invasive recovery for all SegmentContainers in the cluster during the specified duration. container flush-to-storage <container-id> <segmentstore-endpoint>: Persist the given Segment Container into Storage. container recover <container-id>: Executes a local, non-invasive recovery for a SegmentContainer. controller delete-readergroup <scope-name> <readergroup>: Delete a readergroup in a given Scope. controller describe-readergroup <scope-name> <readergroup-id>: Get the details of a given ReaderGroup in a Scope. controller describe-scope <scope-name>: Get the details of a given Scope. controller describe-stream <scope-name> <stream-name>: Get the details of a given Stream. controller list-readergroups <scope-name>: Lists all the existing ReaderGroups in a given Scope.